As a freshman track athlete in high school, I had aspirations of making my varsity letter.

 If You Don’t Have the Machine Above, A Great Alternative

-Obviously, there is more to the process of both speed training and injury prevention.
+There is more to the process of both speed training and injury prevention.
 But I think if you start with improving the hamstring strength, then the other facets of those processes will become easier to attain.